 - Communication Policies – Provide your communication policies for both the classroom and online.
-At the University of Central Florida, communications policies are called “protocols.”
-Feel free to use their Protocols Template as a start to your communication policies.
+At the University of Central Florida, communications policies are referred to as “protocols” or “course expectations.”
+Feel free to use UCF’s Course Expectations Template as a start to your communication policies.
 Please modify the template to fit your institution and course.

 Use whatever name fits this section of your course.
 All the content, assignments, etc. go under this section.

 - Organization is a key success factor for students.
 Establish a logical sequence for your course activities and be consistent throughout your course.

 - Chunk your pages into logical groupings and leave plenty of white space between the sections for easy navigation.